ICHRA FAQ

 In 2017, an Executive Order was issued directing the Departments of Treasury, Health and Human Services, and Labor to expand business’s use of HRAs once again.
 In June of 2019, new rules were released, establishing ICHRA as an option for 2020.

-No. As part of the ICHRA ruling, employers implementing ICHRA Administration cannot take part in or influence which health insurance their employees purchase.
+No. As part of the ICHRA ruling, employers implementing an ICHRA cannot take part in, or influence, which health insurance their employees purchase.

 It’s simple.
 ICHRA Administration puts cost control back in the employer’s hands and puts the choice of health coverage in the employee’s.